Craig Moore: Rangers (first spell)

 Ahead of the start of the 1997–98 season, Moore spent the pre–season, recovering from his rib injury.
 He continued to make himself available in the first team under the management of Walter Smith.
 However, Moore suffered an injury that saw sidelined for a month.
-On 31 January 1998, he made his return to the starting line–up and played the whole game, in a 2–0 lost against St Johnstone.
-On the last game of the season against Hearts, Moore received a straight red card in the 82nd minute for a tackle on Neil McCann, in a 3–1 win.
+On 31 January 1998, he made his return to the starting line–up and played the whole game, in a 2–0 loss against St Johnstone.
+In the last game of the season against Hearts, Moore received a straight red card in the 82nd minute for a tackle on Neil McCann, in a 3–1 win.
 At the end of the 1997–98 season, he made seventeen appearances in all competitions.

 In the 1998–99 season, Moore was featured in Rangers’ first team for the first eight league matches of the season.
 By the time he left the club in September, Moore made nine appearances in all competitions.

 Crystal Palace

 On 29 September 1998, Moore joined Crystal Palace for a transfer fee of £750, 000.
 Upon joining the club, he was reunited with former Socceroos manager Terry Venables.

 Moore made his Crystal Palace debut, starting the whole game, in a 5–1 win against Norwich City on 17 October 1998.
 In a follow–up match, he scored his first goal for the club, in a 3–2 win against Wolverhampton Wanderers.
-However, Moore was sent–off in the 49th minute for a second bookable offence, in a 2–0 lost against Grimsby Town on 31 October 1998.
+However, Moore was sent–off in the 49th minute for a second bookable offence, in a 2–0 loss against Grimsby Town on 31 October 1998.
 Despite this, he scored two goals in the next two matches against West Bromwich Albion and Portsmouth.
 However, Moore suffered an injury when Crystal Palace lost 4–0 against Huddersfield Town.
 Following this, he returned and spent most of the 1998–99 season at Crystal Palace, helping the club fought relegation and was regarded as a success in London despite facing administration by March.
 By the time Moore left Crystal Palace, he made twenty–four appearances and scoring three times in all competitions.